Diego Gómez (Paraguayan footballer)

-Diego Alexander Gómez Amarilla (born 27 March 2003) is a Paraguayan professional footballer who plays as a midfielder for Club Libertad and the Paraguay national football team.
+Diego Alexander Gómez Amarilla (born 27 March 2003) is a Paraguayan professional footballer who plays as a midfielder for Premier League club Brighton & Hove Albion and the Paraguay national team.
+A versatile player, he can be deployed as a defensive midfielder, central midfielder, attacking midfielder or winger.

-Career
+Club career

+Libertad

-Gómez made his senior debut on 4 May 2022 against Caracas FC in the Copa Libertadores.
-Shortly after he made his league debut for Libertad against Club Olimpia, where unfortunately he was sent-off.
+Gómez made his senior debut for Libertad on 4 May 2022 against Caracas FC in the Copa Libertadores.
+Shortly after he made his league debut for the club against Club Olimpia, where he was sent-off.
 Despite this, he became a regular in the centre of midfield for Libertad by June 2022.
 In August 2022 he scored his first senior league goals, scoring twice against Club 12 de Octubre SD.
 Gómez was awarded the best under-19 player award by Paraguayan news organisation Versus in 2022.

+Inter Miami

+On 20 July 2023, Gómez signed with Major League Soccer side Inter Miami for an undisclosed fee.
+On 21 February 2024, Gómez scored his first goal for the club in a 2–0 win over Real Salt Lake in the first game of the 2024 Major League Soccer season with the help of an assist from Luis Suárez.

+Brighton and Hove Albion

+On 10 December 2024, Gómez agreed to join Premier League club Brighton & Hove Albion on 1 January 2025 until 30 June 2030, in a deal believed to be worth about £14 million.
+He made his official debut on 19 January 2025 in a 3–1 win against Manchester United.
+On 25 May 2025, he netted his first Premier League goal in a 4–1 away win over Tottenham Hotspur on the final matchday of the 2024–25 season.

+On 23 September 2025, Gómez scored four goals in Brighton's 6–0 away win against Barnsley in the third round of the EFL Cup.

 International career

-On 31 August 2022, Gómez made his debut for the Paraguay senior team against Mexico.
-He played as the Paraguay under-20 team secured victory at the 2022 South American Games in October 2022.
+On 31 August 2022, at the age of 19, Gómez made his debut for the Paraguay senior team against Mexico.
+Later that year, he played as the Paraguay under-20 team secured victory at the 2022 South American Games held in Asunción, he was also part of the U20 team at the 2023 South American U-20 Championship in Colombia.

+In February 2024, he captained Paraguay U-23 team, and finished as the competition's joint top goalscorer with five goals, at the 2024 CONMEBOL Pre-Olympic Tournament as his side won the tournament and a place at the 2024 Olympic Games.
+On 10 September, he scored his first senior international goal in a 1–0 victory over Brazil in Paraguay's CONMEBOL 2026 FIFA World Cup qualification campaign.